cdrischler/compphysics-summer-tutorials/fortranC/README.md

  - the Fortran language
  - how to run a Fortran code once it is written

-Download the tar-file `simplef.tar` to a practice directory (`e.g. Fpractice`) in which you want to work with your fortran codes.
+Download the tar-file `simplef.tar` to a practice directory (`e.g. Fpractice`) in which you want to work with your Fortran codes.

 Unpack the file (`tar -xvf simeplef.tar`), and you should see three files with the ending `.f90`.
 Those are your first practice codes.

-*Remark on suffixes:* the suffix `.f90` is the accepted standard for all fortran codes using the `free source form`.
-Though there are different fortran standards, like `.f90`, `.f95`, `.f03`, `.f08` and so on, that indicate which ansi-standard of fortran version is used, the suffix `*.f90*` means that the source code is in free format, not that the code conforms to the Fortran 90 standard.
+*Remark on suffixes:* the suffix `.f90` is the accepted standard for all Fortran codes using the `free source form`.
+Though there are different Fortran standards, like `.f90`, `.f95`, `.f03`, `.f08` and so on, that indicate which ANSI-standard of Fortran version is used, the suffix `*.f90*` means that the source code is in free format, not that the code conforms to the Fortran 90 standard.
 Code that uses the `.f90` suffix can use features from all Fortran standards.

 All Fortran compilers recognize `.f90` as suffix indicating free source form, but some may not recognize a suffix as `.f95`, `.f03`, or `.f18`.

-Open `hello.f90` in your favourite editor.
+Open `hello.f90` in your favorite editor.

 ```